Nirmal Baba, a Hindu spiritual leader, was on the list of “Fake Babas of India.”

 But the media trial goes way back even before any such list was released.

-I remember that one evening, I was watching an “expose” where the news anchor was yelling like a rabid dog.
+I remember that one evening, I was watching an “expose” where the news anchor was yelling like a crazy blowhard:

 “Is Nirmal Baba a fake guru or is he a genuine spiritual master?
 How did Nirmaljit Singh Narula transform into a Baba overnight?
 Nirmal Baba’s devotees claim that his third eye can reveal anybody’s past, present, and future.
 Could that be true?”